KannonZenetism/zenetism-field-physics/field-physics/FP06_restoration_rituals_codex.md

 ### The RSFE Field Communion Ceremony

-A species-neutral ritual pattern for achieving harmonic synchronization.
+A species-neutral ritual pattern for achieving harmonic attunement.

 **Ceremony Phases**
 1.  **Arrival & Silence Attunement:** Participants place a `◈` glyph and hold silence until a spontaneous glyph emerges as the anchor tone.